The Neutral Ally

 A WW1-era German propaganda poster accusing UK of disguising its ships as Norwegian during the war, justifying their Unrestricted submarine warfare.

-Norway is sometimes referred to as "The Neutral Ally".
-During World War I, while theoretically a neutral country, diplomatic pressure from the British government prompted the government to favour Britain highly in relation to Norway's large shipping fleet and vast fish supplies.
-The term was coined by Norwegian historian Olav Riste in the 1960s.
+Though Norway remained neutral during World War I, its close relations with Britain during the war has led it to be referred to as "The Neutral Ally".
+Norway's extensive trade links with Britain prompted the Norwegian government to favour the British in relation to Norway's large shipping fleet and vast fish supplies.
+The term was coined by the Norwegian historian Olav Riste in the 1960s.

-In 1905, when Norway gained independence, the nation's politicians agreed that Norway should remain neutral in international conflicts.
-Since the Great powers had no desire for unrest in Scandinavia, they signed an agreement respecting Norway's neutrality.
-Still, the political direction was clear: fearing Russian ambition in the north, the sentiment was that Norway should be neutral if war broke out, and rely on help from Great Britain if attacked.
+In 1905, when Norway gained independence from the union between Sweden and Norway, Norwegian politicians agreed that their country should remain neutral in international conflicts.
+Since the great powers had no desire for unrest in Scandinavia, they signed an agreement respecting Norway's neutrality.
+Still, the political direction was clear: fearing Russian ambition in the north, the sentiment was that Norway should be neutral if war broke out, and rely on help from Britain, with which Norway had close relations, if attacked.

 This affinity westwards was substantiated by international trade.
 In the early 1900s, Norway's merchant fleet was one of the largest in the world, and the country required vast supplies of oil, coal and steel to build and operate it.
-When war broke out in 1914, Norway was exporting great amounts of fish to Germans and British alike, much to the dismay of the British government.
-The Allies started preventing the Germans from purchasing these fish stocks by overbidding them, but trade in other areas continued.
-Imports of Norwegian copper ore, nickel and pyrite were vital to the German war industry, and by the end of 1916, the Norwegian government was put under heavy diplomatic pressure from the Allies.
-Several agreements were made, none completely satisfying to the British government.
+When war broke out in 1914, Norway was exporting great amounts of fish to both Germany and Britain, to the dismay of the latter.
+The Allies started overbidding on Norwegian fish stocks to prevent the Germans from purchasing them.
+However, Norwegian trade with Germany in other areas continued, and imports of copper ore, nickel and pyrite from Norway were vital to the German war effort.
+By the end of 1916, the Norwegian government was placed under heavy Allied diplomatic pressure to stop trading with Germany.
+Several agreements were made, though none were completely satisfying to the Allies.

-On Christmas Eve 1916, the British government issued an ultimatum, informing the Norwegian Foreign Minister, Nils Claus Ihlen, that British exports of coal to Norway would cease unless trade with Germany stopped.
-The Norwegian government weighed their options, and eventually agreed to the ultimatum.
-This coincided with Germany's expansion of unrestricted submarine warfare at the beginning of 1917 and In total, 436 Norwegian ships were sunk by German submarines in the period 1914–1917, out of 847 in the course of the whole war.
-More than 1,500 Norwegian sailors died during this period, creating an increasingly anti-German sentiment throughout the nation of Norway.

-Thus, both commerce and political sympathies tied Norway and Britain together during World War I, even though Norway remained officially neutral.
+On 24 December 1916, the British government issued an ultimatum, informing the Norwegian Foreign Minister Nils Claus Ihlen that British exports of coal to Norway would cease unless the Norwegians stopped trading with Germany.
+The Norwegian government weighed their options, and eventually agreed to stop trading with Germany.
+This coincided with the Imperial German Navy's expansion of unrestricted submarine warfare at the beginning of 1917.
+In total, 436 Norwegian merchant ships were sunk by German U-boats between 1914 and 1917, out of 847 which set sail over the course of the war.
+More than 1,500 Norwegian sailors died as a result of these sinkings, leading to high levels of anti-German sentiment throughout Norway.
+Thus, both commercial and political sympathies tied Norway and Britain together during World War I, even though the former remained officially neutral.